 Dr Chris Colvin

-Director of Research Impact and Engagement for Queen's Management School and Senior Lecturer in Economics at Queen's Management School
+Director of Research Impact and Engagement and Reader in Economics at Queen's Business School

 Chris Colvin combines economics and history to better understand the performance of firms, industries, economies and societies.

 Specifically Dr Colvin’s expertise is thinking through the short, medium and long term consequences, given the lessons from history.